apragsdale/apragsdale.github.io/1_about.md

 approaches, simulations, and application to large-scale sequencing datasets to make inferences about evolutionary and demographic history from data.

+In Fall 2021, I will be joining the Department of Integrative Biology at the University of Wisconsin in Madison.
+Stay tuned for updates!

+As of August 2020, I am a post-doc in the [Moreno Lab](http://www.morenolab.org/) at Langebio-Cinvestav in Irapuato, Mexico.
-I am currently a post-doc under the supervision of [Simon Gravel](http://simongravel.lab.mcgill.ca/Home.html) in the Department of Human Genetics at McGill University.
-Here, I have developed theory and computational tools to predict and measure patterns of linkage disequilibrium and diversity, which is used for the inference of demographic history in multi-population models.
-I am particularly interested in learning about human origins and deep population structure in human history.
+From 2017-2020 I was a post-doc under the supervision of [Simon Gravel](http://simongravel.lab.mcgill.ca/Home.html) in the Department of Human Genetics at McGill University.
+I developed theory and computational tools to predict and measure patterns of linkage disequilibrium and diversity, which is used for the inference of demographic history in multi-population models.
+My primary projects focused on learning about human origins and deep population structure in human history.

 Previously, I was a graduate student with [Ryan Gutenkunst](http://gutengroup.mcb.arizona.edu/) at the University of Arizona.
 There, I built methods to analyze sequencing data to learn about demographic history and to infer the distribution of selective effects of new mutations.